Herbalism 101 | Herbal Indications A-C

 Willow (Salix spp.)

 The ancient Greeks used willow to relieve pain associated with arthritis.
-Willow contains a compound called salicin.
-Salicin works in similar ways to the drug aspirin.
-This compound is converted into salicylic acid, which has been shown to reduce inflammation and pain.
+Willow contains a compound called salicin, which works in similar ways to the drug aspirin.
+Salicin is converted into salicylic acid, which has been shown to reduce inflammation and pain.

 Antibacterial